Proven-Paradox/shaper-system/Handbook.md

 Targets: 1 enemy
 Cost: 8 MP
 Damage: x2
-Effect: If you deal damage with this Ability, the target also decreases their Defense Track.
+Effect: If you deal damage with this Ability, the target also decreases their [Defensive Track](#the-defensive-track).
 Description: Dealing damage while compromising the opponent's defensive capabilities.
 This can be an attack that strikes the opponent's armor, a technique that damages the target's shield or armor, applying a curse with the strike, or similar measures.

 #### Sneak Attack 2